 It is also important not to stop supplementing with vitamin D during the summer.
 Most people do not make enough vitamin D from sunshine alone, due to their lifestyle and other factors, and therefore must rely on supplementation to maintain optimal vitamin D levels of 40-60 ng/ml (100-150 nmol/L).

-To make sure you have been getting enough of the sunshine vitamin this summer, get 15% off your home blood spot test when using the code SUMMER23 at checkout.
+To make sure you have been getting enough of the sunshine vitamin this summer.

 Having and maintaining healthy vitamin D levels and other nutrient levels can help improve your health now and for your future.
 Choose which additional nutrients to measure, such as your omega-3s and essential minerals including magnesium and zinc, by creating your custom home test kit today.
 Take steps to improve the status of each of these measurements to benefit your overall health.
 With measurement you can then determine how much is needed and steps to achieve your goals.
 You can also track your own intakes, symptoms and results to see what works best for YOU.